Journey to Tell: On Top 10 Winter Treks in Indian HimalayaPosted by Swairik Das on Date December 23, 2013

 The trek starts from a quaint village, Sankri, and one can reach it hiring a cab from Dehradun or from Mussoorie.
 Thereafter from Sankri the trail proceeds toward Taluka en route some steep slopes and waterfalls.
 On this trail along the river Supin you can even enjoy a thrilling and refreshing walk amidst the dense forest and there you head up to Osla followed by another quaint village, Gangar.
 The trail from Osla to Gangar is filled with uphills and downhills giving you a rollercoaster day.

-From Gangar to Seema the trail turns bit strenuous for couple of hours and thereafter a smooth walk on the lush green meadows and thereagin as you move up to a height on to the thick bed of snow… the trail stretches for approximately 6-7 hours covering a distance of 12-14 kilometers approximately.
+From Gangar to Seema the trail turns bit strenuous for couple of hours and thereafter a smooth walk on the lush green meadows and therein as you move up to a height on to the thick bed of snow… the trail stretches for approximately 6-7 hours covering a distance of 12-14 kilometers approximately.
 If you are lucky enough… you can enjoy the beautiful sight of the Swargarohini Peak during the late afternoon.

 The trail thereafter turns through Kalkatti Dhar and the panoramic view towards Ruinsara Valley and Kalanag peak is just jaw breaking.
 The whole trail has snow, ice, waterfalls and deodar trees which give a heavenly sight.
-As you reach Har ki Dun valley, the sunsetthat you will see will be an eternal sight making the horizon coloured with orange tinge falling on the snow capped peaks and the valley.
+As you reach Har ki Dun valley, the sunsetthat you will see will be an eternal sight making the horizon colored with orange tinge falling on the snow capped peaks and the valley.
 But yes for us Indians the sub-zero temperature and lot of freezing wind will make the trail difficult and deadly.

 On this winter trek in the Indian Himalaya you can even explore the jaw breaking Dun Valley… nonetheless the trail descends thereafter to Osla and there to Sankri.’
 I detailed Lin on the Har Ki Dun Valley Trek and then I discovered something when Lin said to me, ‘Swairik… actually I had been to this trek last year with another group from college…’